VedantKhairnar/DecisionTrees/README.md

 ![snap](https://github.com/VedantKhairnar/DecisionTrees/blob/master/DecisionTrees/from_scratch/iris.png)

-## Part 2) Using scikit-learn python library
+## Part B) Using scikit-learn python library
    ###     Application:
-   #### Ensemble Learning : Predict whether a person be employed on the basis of Previous employment, Internship, Years of Experience and Level of Education.
+   #### 1) Ensemble Learning : Predict whether a person be employed on the basis of Previous employment, Internship, Years of Experience and Level of Education.

     Using  a random forest of 10 decision trees to predict employment of specific candidate profiles